ChaosInTheCRD/standmeup/README.md

 # Standup Gen: For Jetstackers
 Anyone who knows me, knows that I am terrible at doing my standup.
 Well, no longer!
 This script generates my standup after I have used the app `Daily` for Mac, to log my time.

-**Top Tip: Still set an alarm for the end of the day, to make sure you actually carry out these steps 😂**
+**Top Tip ⏰: Still set an alarm for the end of the day, to make sure you actually carry out these steps 😂**

 1. Go to the 'Daily' widget in the toolbar, and click on the 'burger' symbol, beside the '+'.